fm4dd/suntracker2-r2/readme.md

 <img src="img/suntracker2r2 block diagram.png" width="600px">

 This is a interim revision to establish PCB design and manufacturing.
+The next version is revision 3, located <a href="https://github.com/fm4dd/suntracker2-r3">here</a>

 ### Board Description and Components